 How To Prepare Yourself For Kilimanjaro’s Sleeping Conditions

 Bring a pair of earplugs to block out the winds and use a foam mattress underneath your sleeping bag.
 This will ensure you’re warm and are sound asleep at night.

 How To Prevent Disruptive Sleeping Patterns On Kilimanjaro

 If you’re still not sold on tented accommodations, hike the Marangu route because the trail has sleeping huts instead of tents for accommodations.
 Marangu route has poor acclimatization landscapes but the hut accommodations make for a much more enjoyable hiking experience.

 5. Food Poisoning – Can Happen At Any Point Of Your Trekking Tour

 Food poisoning is often overlooked but it contributes to a great deal of failed summit attempts on Kilimanjaro.
 This is due to unsanitary measures and contaminated water.

 Bring purification tablets because water is conserved and boiled on Mount Kilimanjaro but, unfortunately clean water can’t be accessed above 13,000ft.
-Support staff may sometimes not go through great lengths to get you clean water, when at high altitudes, so it’s best to bring your own purification tools (tablet or liquids) as extra precautions.
-(9) If you find it hard, you can add some flavorings, in the form of electrolyte powders or liquids, or simple squash.
+Support staff may sometimes not go to great lengths to get you clean water, when at high altitudes, so it’s best to bring your own purification tools (tablet or liquids) as extra precautions.
+(10) If you find it hard, you can add some flavorings, in the form of electrolyte powders or liquids, or simple squash.